opensearch-project/documentation-website/_search-plugins/ubi/schemas.md

 To summarize, the `query_id` signals the beginning of a unique search for a client tracked through a `client_id`.
 The search returns various objects, each with a unique `object_id`.
 The `action_name` specifies what action the user is performing and is connected to the objects, each with a specific `object_id`.
 You can differentiate between types of objects by inspecting the `object_id_field`.

 Typically, you can infer the user's overall search history by retrieving all the data for the user's `client_id` and inspecting the individual `query_id` data.
-Each application decides what makes a search session by examining the data in the backend.
+Each application determines what constitutes a search session by examining the backend data

 ## Important UBI roles